vectara/vectara-answer/README.md

 summary_prompt_name: vectara-summary-ext-v1.2.0

 # Filename for a local file (same folder as your config.yaml file) which includes the text for a custom prompt
 # If specified, used to replace the prompt text used by the prompt_name.
+You can see an example prompt.txt file in the config/ask-feynman folder.
 # Note this is a Scale only feature.
 summary_prompt_text_filename: prompt.txt